The SuperActivator Mechanism: Transformers Concentrate Reliable Concept Signals in the Tail: Concept Attribution

 Our \super{}-based approach produces attribution maps that more closely align with ground-truth segmentation masks than those derived from global concept vectors.
 Across attribution methods, local \supers{} consistently yield higher $F_1$ scores, outperforming the global baseline on both \textsc{COCO} and \textsc{iSarcasm} as shown in Table~\ref{tab:filtered}.
 The same trend holds across all additional image and text datasets, models, and concept representation types reported in Tables~\ref{tab:inversion_clevr}–\ref{tab:inversion_goemotions}.
-We also evaluate the direct use of concept–embedding alignment as an attribution score (Direct Alignment in Tables~\ref{tab:inversion_clevr}–\ref{tab:inversion_goemotions}), cosine similarity for Avg and K-means, and perpendicular distance for Linsep and K-linsep.
-Although straightforward, this approach consistently underperforms relative to standard attribution methods such as LIME, SHAP, and RISE across nearly all datasets and concept types.
-These results indicate that raw alignment is not, by itself, a reliable measure of token- or patch-level causal influence on the model’s predictions.
-In contrast, incorporating \supers{} into existing attribution procedures produces substantially stronger and more spatially precise explanations.
+The direct alignment baseline consistently underperforms relative to standard attribution methods such as LIME, SHAP, and RISE across nearly all datasets and concept types.
+These results indicate that raw alignment is not, by itself, a reliable way to localize concepts.